 Sanctions On Iran's Central Bank.
 Section 1245 of the FY2012 National Defense Act (P.L.
 112-81) prevents foreign banks that do business with Iran's Central Bank from opening U.S. accounts unless the parent countries of the banks earn an exemption by "significantly reducing" their purchases of Iranian oil.
 Another law, the Comprehensive Iran Sanctions, Accountability, and Divestment Act (P.L.
 111-195, CISADA) bans U.S. accounts for banks that do business with sanctioned entities.
 The Department of the Treasury in November 2011 declared Iran's financial system an entity of primary money laundering concern.
 CISADA remains active but entities "delisted" for sanctions under the JCPOA are no longer subject to CISADA sanctions.
+In September 2019, the Administration designated the Central Bank as a terrorism entity under Executive Order 13224.

 Terrorism Sanctions.
 Iran's designation by the Secretary of State as a "state sponsor of terrorism" triggers (I) a ban on the provision of U.S. foreign assistance to Iran under Section 620A of the Foreign Assistance Act; (2) a ban on arms exports to Iran under Section 40 of the Arms Export Control Act (P.L.
 95-92, as amended); (3) under Section 6(j) of the Export Administration Act (P.L.
 96-72, as amended), a significant restriction-amended by other laws to a "presumption of denial"-on U.S. exports to Iran of items that could have military applications; (4) under Section 327 of the Anti-Terrorism and Effective Death Penalty Act (P.L.
 104-132), a requirement that U.S. representatives to international financial institutions vote against international loans to terrorism list states.
 Executive Order 13224 (September 23, 2001) authorizes a ban on U.S. transactions with entities determined to be supporting international terrorism.
 The Order was not specific to Iran, but several Iranian entities have been designated.
-All remain in force.